Population Research Committee (PRC) Project Grants

 Scientific excellence: all applications must have a strong scientific rationale to support the proposed research proposal.

-Cancer-relevance: likely to advance value of the proposed work in advancing the fundamental understanding of cancer or improving how cancer is diagnosed and/or treated.
+Cancer-relevance: likely to advance value of the proposed work in advancing the fundamental understanding of cancer or improving how cancer is prevented, diagnosed and/or treated.

 Track record: the lead applicant and team members should have an excellent track record and potential to produce outstanding results.